The best exercise for cats

 Remember to keep your cat’s toys clean and throw them away if they get damaged.
 Getting them a new toy every now and again is a perfect treat, and much better for them than food.

 Most cats love playing games, especially with:

 - Things they can hit.
 Cats enjoy batting at light things that move easily across the floor: a ball of paper is ideal.
 It’s important not to give them anything they can chew up or swallow.
 If you’re fed up of your cat losing their toys under furniture you can put the ball or toy in a large cardboard box so that your cat can play with it in a controlled space.

 - Things they can jump onto.
-Cats love to be up high so making sure there is safe surfaces and space they can jump on and off to help burn extra calories.
+Cats love to be up high so make sure there are safe surfaces and plenty of space for them to jump on and off to help burn extra calories.

 - Things they can climb into.
-Cats can have hours of fun with an empty box or a tunnel.
+Anyone who owns a cat knows they can have hours of fun with a simple empty box or a tunnel!

 - Things they can scratch.
 Scratching keeps a cat’s claws sharp, and tones their shoulder and back muscles.
 A scratching-post will meet this need – and should save your furniture!

-Although it’s tempting, it’s not a good idea to use your hand or fingers as ‘bait’.
+Although it’s tempting, especially with little kittens, it’s not a good idea to use your hand or fingers as ‘bait’.
 Your cat will think it’s OK to scratch and bite you – and it’s not, even as a game!

 Stock up on vet-approved, cat friendly toys on our online store: